dag7dev/another-one-the-game/README.md

 # another-one-the-game
 game inspired by a popular Italian quiz tv show - entry for deepspeech-italian-contest

+This game has been submitted as an entry for the [deepspeech-italian-contest](https://github.com/MozillaItalia/DeepSpeech-Contest)

 ## How to install
 ```
 pip3 install -r requirements.txt